The beautiful Fljótshlíð in South-Iceland - Gluggafoss and Gunnar at Hlíðarendi

 The appearance of Gluggafoss has changed with time as the tuff rock is so soft.
 It changed, even more, when the nearby volcano Hekla erupted in 1947.

-Gluggafoss is around 44-meters high and is declared as protected.
-I have written another travel-blog on Gluggafoss as there are several other waterfalls further up, which I visited.
+Gluggafoss is around 44-meters high and is declared protected.
+I have written another travel-blog about Gluggafoss, as there are several other waterfalls further up, which I visited.
 It is a short, a bit steep, hike up a hill with beautiful views.

 I had the opportunity to stay at Hotel Eyjafjallajökull in Fljótshlíð - the name of the hotel intrigued me and I wanted to stay at a hotel named after the notorious volcano which caused havoc in air traffic back in 2010 - and which name no foreigner could pronounce ;)